 - Table at Hometown Sporting Events

 To see and be seen is the American way.
-Let your kid, her friends, and their parents know you’ve still got it by setting up your fundraising table at school or extracurricular sporting events.
+Let your kid, her friends, and their parents know you’ve still got it by setting up your school fundraising table at extracurricular sporting events.
 What better way to spend a profitable Saturday than selling raffle tickets, gift cards, or team-branded swag at the (temporarily) hottest address in town?

 - Recruit Local Business Owners for In-Kind Donations